pono33/SteamGames_ML_OPS/README.md

 # Directory Details

 - **API/** Contains files related to the implementation of API endpoints for data consumption.
+For a detailed description of the API and its implementation, please refer to the [API README](https://github.com/pono33/SteamGames_ML_OPS/blob/master/API/README.md).

 - **datasets/**
   _The datasets folder is divided into two subfolders_